Ready to find the perfect college degree?

 Generally speaking, most schools do not offer a degree in software architecture specifically.
 However, aspiring software architects should earn at least a bachelor’s degree in a related discipline to develop the skills they will need throughout their careers.
 It will also to improve their job prospects.
 It is possible to develop computer and coding skills without earning a degree.
 However, this will put candidates at a disadvantage when compared to candidates who do hold degrees.

 Degree Options for Aspiring Software Architects

-The most popular degree choices for students pursuing careers as software architects are software engineering and computer science, though mathematics may also be an acceptable major, the United States Bureau of Labor Statistics (BLS) reported.
-No matter which degree path you choose, be aware that you will likely need to take courses in each of these subjects to develop the skills you will need as a software architect.
+Mathematics may also be an acceptable major, according to the United States Bureau of Labor Statistics (BLS).
+No matter which degree path you choose, be aware that you will likely need to take courses in each of these subjects to develop the skills needed as a software architect.
 You will study: